-Demio touts itself as the hassle-free webinar platform.
+Demio touts itself as the hassle-free online webinar service.

-It claims you can set up your entire in just minutes, with easy scheduling and the option to copy the settings from one event to apply to future ones.
+It claims you can set up your entire presentation in just minutes, with easy scheduling and the option to copy the settings from one event to future events.

 In that respect, it’s an ideal platform for those new or not-quite-comfortable with webinars and their various settings.

-It also offers some pretty advanced features like tracking options that allow you to retarget and track attendees from the webinar interface, registration or thank you page.
+It also offers some pretty advanced features.
+For example, Demio has tracking options that allow you to retarget and track attendees from the webinar interface, registration, or thank you page.